jonhnet/embassies/README.md

 ## Deeper reading

-[Embassies: Radically Refactoring the Web](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/howell) is the award-winning paper and its associated talk.
+[Embassies: Radically Refactoring the Web](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/howell) is the best-paper award-winning paper and its associated talk.

 [How to Run POSIX Apps in a Minimal Picoprocess](https://www.usenix.org/conference/atc13/technical-sessions/presentation/howell) describes the tricks and techniques we used to persuade legacy application and